shravanasati/Spammer/README.md

 - kungfu_panda.txt --> Find it above.

-Make sure you place the kungfu_panda.txt in the same directory as of spammer.py or provide full path of it.
+Make sure you place the kungfu_panda.txt in the same directory as of spammer.py or provide full path to it.